 Let the customer know you’re serious about resolving their complaints by offering an immediate resolution.
 This could come in the form of offering the phone number to a customer service rep, redoing services free of charge, giving a partial refund, etc. If you do a good job in resolving your customer’s concerns, they may update their review with something nicer.

-Remember, getting a negative review isn’t always a bad thing!
+It’s important to note that getting a negative review isn’t always a bad thing!
 You just need to learn how to leverage them to your advantage.

 People are often highly suspicious when they come across a company rating that has 5 stars across the board.
 A study by Reevoo found that 95% of customers suspect that reviews are censored or fake if they don’t see any negative ones, and 65% trust reviews more when there are both negative and positive ones.
 A couple of bad reviews might not be so bad after all.

 People read reviews to determine whether services are suitable for them.
 When they find a business with both positive and negative reviews, they feel better knowing they can analyze whether the benefits outweigh the drawbacks.
 People who know what they’re getting themselves into are typically more confident in their choices, meaning negative reviews are an important part of the customer journey.